Edinburgh Suburban and Southside Junction Railway: Proposals for restoring passenger services

 In May 2008, the Transport, Infrastructure and Environment Committee of Edinburgh Council reported on a study into the feasibility of reopening the line.
 It concluded that there was insufficient capacity on the line to support a city centre service, and that there would be very limited benefits in a reopening.
 The priority should be to improve transport links between Edinburgh and the rest of Scotland.
 The report also rejected a proposed link between the Sub and Edinburgh Park.

 Starting in the mid-2010s, there have been proposals for a hybrid tram-train system, using vehicles capable of running on both traditional heavy rail and on city centre streets.
 In 2016, Phil Verster, the managing director of ScotRail Alliance (which consisted at the time of Abellio ScotRail and Network Rail) said tram-trains could be introduced after electrification of the suburban line.
 By running on the street in the city centre they would avoid adding to congestion at Waverley.
 In 2020, Ewan Kennedy.
 Senior Transport Manager at Edinburgh Council, said that there was no case for restoring passenger services to the city centre.
 While there was some potential for a southern orbital route, the level of capital investment would be extremely high and was unlikely to be justified commercially.

 Edinburgh Council's draft Public Transport Action Plan 2030, published in January 2023, stated that the council would "review previous South Suburban Rail Line studies and changes in policy and demand since these were undertaken."

+In January 2026, Edinburgh Council published a map showing a potential tram-train route that would use the Sub between Haymarket and Portobello, but diverging from it to connect with the existing tram route in Leith Walk.
+The Council stated that "the planned route is indicative, not final" and is "meant to show what a future line might look like in years to come".

+In August 2026, Transport Scotland and Network Rail jointly announced a "high-level" feasibility study into proposals for a tram-train service on the line.
+The study would be funded by the Scottish government.